Gamified onboarding - turning beginner users into real investors.

 Home screen

-Beginner Mode view
+Beginner Mode inside view

 Sample educational module